5.6W Endurance Makeblock engraving and cutting machine

 Endurance Makeblock engraving machine is a necessary solution for those who need a big coordinate table 31x39 cm (12x16'') with the functions of a plotter and laser cutter/engraver.

 Endurance DIY is a universal solution both for home and small enterprises usage, such as souvenirs engraving and stamps making.

-The Endurance team has been dealing with powerful diode lasers L-Cheapo for six months already.
+The Endurance team has been dealing with powerful diode lasers L-Cheapo since January 2015.
 The Endurance Laser Lab is aheap with engraving samples of engraving on various materials.
-People are constantly approaching us with requests and suggestions regarding engraving on all sorts of subjects ranging from a wallet down to a smart phone, providing food for good guys’ thought…
+People are constantly approaching us with requests and suggestions regarding engraving on all sorts of subjects ranging from a wallet down to a smart phone, providing food for good guys’ thought.

 The solution was to assemble a user-friendly laser engraving machine for home and office, easy enough to be operated by a basic user with the help of a simple manual.
 But we wanted a multi functional laser 3D station, at that.